RoelVdP/MoralDNS/README.md

 # MoralDNS
-MoralDNS is a DNS/DHCP server (based on masqdns, when used as intended) which filters many ad serving + immoral domains.
+MoralDNS is a DNS/DHCP server (based on masqdns, when used as intended) which filters many ad serving, tracking and immoral domains.
 You can use it standalone/directly on a single workstation (host file update only, no masqdns used) or set it up on Raspberry Pi (or similar) with masqdns and then redirect all DNS traffic on your network to it.
 In general, it works by updating the host file with a long list of unwanted/bad domains, and redirecting them to the IP address 0.0.0.0.
 This also saves bandwith (as webpages with ads on them will load and show without the ads).

 To use it on a single workstation;